Herbert Rawdon: Rawdon Airport

 In the 1930s Rawdon and his brothers purchased open land adjacent to the Beechcraft factory.
 They constructed a workshop and laid out a grass airstrip.
 The strip was first private, but in 1940 the Rawdon Brothers Flying Service was organized, to provide flight instruction, airport services and commercial flights.
 The airport was first depicted on government aeronautical charts in 1941, as Rawdon Field.

 By 1949 the airstrip boasted three intersecting grass runways (N-S, E-W and NW-SE), the longest the 2,550-foot diagonal strip.
 Gene Rawdon was listed as the airport manager.

 In the 1950s the airport operation was taken over by a pioneering black aviator, U.L.
 "Rip" Gooch.
 He sold aircraft, provided flight instruction and aircraft maintenance).
-In the 1970s Mr. Gooch became a Kansas State Senator, retiring in 2003 at the age of 80.
+In the 1970s, Gooch became a Kansas state senator, retiring in 2003 at the age of 80.

 The N-S strip was paved (2,550 feet) in the early 1960s.
 The other grass strips were abandoned at that point.

 The airport was purchased from the Rawdons in 1973 by a local dentist named Copeland, and attempts were made to rename the strip Copeland Field.
 However, soon afterward Raytheon Aircraft Company (the current owners of Beechcraft) purchased the field.
 After that it was known as Beech North Field.